 It also refers to the internal organs.
 It is commonly found with fat wrapping.

-Another type of serositis related to lupus is pericarditis .
+Another type of serositis related to lupus is pericarditis.
 Pericarditis is the inflammation of the sac (pericardium) that surrounds the heart.
-Pericarditis causes fluid to accumulate in the pericardium, making it difficult for the heart to pump blood .
+Pericarditis causes fluid to accumulate in the pericardium, making it difficult for the heart to pump blood.
+Many people are asking if that is serositis dangerous.
+It would be best to read this article to get all the answers to questions related to serositis.

 The extra work of the heart causes pain in the chest.
-If pericarditis is severe, chest pain may increase with normal activity, such as swallowing, coughing or even breathing.
+If pericarditis is severe, chest pain may increase with regular activity, such as swallowing, coughing, or breathing.

 Several names have been applied to this condition: